splunk/addonfactory-ucc-generator/ui/README.md

 After completing these steps, the following tasks will be available:

+* `yarn start` – Starts a server that serves JS bundles from memory and proxies other requests to the target, which is `localhost:8000` by default.
 * `yarn build` – Creates a production bundle.
-* `yarn start` – Builds bundle and watches for changes.
+* `yarn build:watch` – Creates a dev bundle and writes to output folder
 * `yarn run storybook` - Starts Storybook and opens http://localhost:6006.
 * `yarn run test-storybook` - Checks if screenshots match for every story.
 * `yarn run test-storybook:update-snapshots` - Updates screenshots.
 Must be run after every visual change.